ericmann/JS-Banner-Rotate/readme.txt

 Check to make sure you have the `wp_head()` template tag in your header and the wp_footer tag in your footer.
 If you're missing either of these tags, the scripts won't work.
 If you're using the template tag, make sure you've placed it after `wp_head()` and before `wp_footer()`.

 *You can only have one rotating banner on any given page.
 If you're using the banner in your posts, only the first post on the page will rotate!*

+= I think I found a bug! / I want to request a change! =

+If you thing you've found something going wrong with the plugin, or if there's a feature you'd like added or changed, please create a new issue on GitHub: https://github.com/ericmann/JS-Banner-Rotate/issues

+= Where can I go for more support? =

+This plugin is offered without any warranty or express user support.

+If you've found a bug, please report it on GitHub (https://github.com/ericmann/JS-Banner-Rotate/issues).

+If you can't figure out how to do something please feel free to ask around in the community support forums (http://wordpress.org/support/plugin/js-banner-rotate).

 == Screenshots ==